Qiantu K50

-The Qiantu K50 is an all-electric sports car designed and manufactured by the Chinese automotive manufacturer Qiantu Motor beginning in 2018 and ending in November 2020.
+The Qiantu K50 is a battery electric sports car designed and manufactured by the Chinese automotive manufacturer Qiantu Motor beginning in 2018 and ending in November 2020.

 Overview

 Unveiled at the 2015 Shanghai Auto Show, the production Qiantu K50 was revealed during the 2016 Beijing Auto Show and was planned to launch on the Chinese car market in 2016, before finally launching in 2018.

 The Qiantu K50 sports car is based on the CH Auto Event concept previously debuted at the Beijing Auto Show.
 Production was confirmed in October 2014.
 CH Auto, a Chinese automotive research & development company, is the largest shareholder of Qiantu, the manufacturer of the Qiantu K50.

 The Qiantu K50 Roadster debuted at the 2016 Beijing Auto Show as a concept with similar performance as the coupe.
-It is the drop top variant of the K50 Coupe.
+It is the convertible variant of the K50 Coupe.

 Production

 Roughly 1,000 units had been sold as of April, 2019.

 The Qiantu company has a factory in the city of Suzhou in Jiangsu Province with an annual capacity of 50,000 cars.
 The product mix of the factory located in Suzhou consists of the Qiantu K50 coupe, the K50 roadster launched in 2016, and two other electric vehicle products.
+In November 2020, Qiantu K50 disappeared from the market due to low sales.

 Features and specifications

 The production Qiantu K50 has two motors with each motor producing 188 hp, making for a total of 376 hp and 580 Nm of torque.
-The acceleration of the production K50 is 4.6 seconds from 0 to 100 km/hr, and a range of 365 kilometers confirmed by NEDC. prices of the production Qiantu K50 is 754,300 yuan as of March 2019.
+The acceleration of the production K50 is 4.6 seconds from 0 to 100 km/h, and a range of 365 kilometers confirmed by NEDC. prices of the production Qiantu K50 is 754,300 yuan as of March 2019.